EnterpriseDB/tpa/docs/tpaexec-rehydrate.md

 #### Using aws commandline to change volume attributes

 You will need the Instance ID, region that the instance is in, as well as the block device name.
-(You can use AWS console to get Instance ID; region is just Availability Zone without the final letter).
+(You can use AWS console to get Instance ID; region is just Availability Zone without the final letter.)

-example 1:
+Example 1:

 ```
 $ aws ec2 modify-instance-attribute --region eu-west-1 --instance-id i-0ca212ac1b0a5e7ff \
 --block-device-mappings "[{\"DeviceName\": \"/dev/xvdf\",\"Ebs\":{\"DeleteOnTermination\":false}}]"
 ```

 Check that this has worked via the Amazon EC2 management console.
-Click on 'Instances', select instance (in this case zombie), under the 'Description' tab, scroll down to 'Block devices', and click on the appropriate EBS volume.
-This will give a box which show the status of the Delete on Termination flag, which should now be false.
+Click on 'Instances', select the instance (in this case, 'zombie'); under the 'Description' tab, scroll down to 'Block devices', and click on the appropriate EBS volume.
+This will give a box which shows the status of the Delete on Termination flag, which should now be false.
 It is worth waiting for 30 seconds before running rehydrate, as it can take time to propagate the settings.